Rise-Software/Rise-Media-Player/readme.md

 Installers or packages aren't available yet.
 If you want to try it, open the project in Visual Studio and deploy the solution.

-We have a simple insider program that is growing every single day!
+We have an Insider Program that is growing every single day!
 If you'd like early packages before they're available, join the Rise Insider Program here: https://bit.ly/rise-insider

-If you'd like to contribute, join the Rise Apps discord server and ask for the collaborator role, we'll take you through the vetting process.
+If you'd like to contribute, join the Rise Apps' Discord server and ask for the collaborator role, we'll take you through the vetting process.
 If you'd like to translate, it's a very similar procedure.
+Contributors need to have Discord for now, but won't need to in the near future.

 ## Credits